 Tax Benefits of the Oklahoma College Savings Plan

 When you invest in the OCSP, your earnings grow tax-deferred.
 This means the money you collect in the market won’t be taxed as long as it’s invested and it can make the most out of compound interest.

 In addition, your withdraws will be tax-free as long as you use them on qualified higher education expenses such as tuition and school supplies.

 While every account owner would enjoy these benefits, Oklahoma residents get a bonus.
 Married Oklahoma residents filing jointly can deduct up to $20,000 in contributions to the plan from their state taxable income each year.
 Single filers can deduct up to $10,000.
 You can deduct contributions in excess of these limits from state taxable income throughout the next five years.

 But while 529 college savings plans offer several tax benefits, they can also penalize you for not using the 529 plan money as intended.
 So even though you can technically withdraw 529 plan funds at any time as an account owner, it’s not always the best idea.
 Taking money out for anything other than a qualified higher education expense is known as a nonqualified withdrawal.
 It may be subject to federal income tax and a 10% penalty.
 In addition, you may have to pay back previously claimed tax deductions.

 You can also take advantage of specific gift-tax exclusions which allow you to make a single contribution of $75,000 toward your 529 plan as long as you stop making additional ones.
-As of 2018, contributing $15,000 toward any individual would have triggered a gift tax.
+As of 2021, contributing $15,000 toward any individual would triggered a gift tax.
 So you can transfer $50,000 in one shot and the IRS will treat it as $10,000 contributed per year.
 Therefore, you can make additional contributions of up to $5,000 each of those years and still avoid gift tax.